 These resolutions call for the adoption of principles that encourage the company to protect the environment and the safety and health of its employees.
-The CERES Principles, formulated by the Coalition of Environmentally Responsible Economies, require signing companies to address environmental issues, including protection of the biosphere, sustainable use of natural resources, reduction and disposal of wastes, energy conservation, and employee and community risk reduction.
-A signatory to the CERES Principles would disclose its efforts in such areas through a standardized report submitted to CERES and made available to the public.
+The Ceres Roadmap 2030, formulated by Ceres (formerly known as the Coalition for Environmentally Responsible Economies, CERES), require signing companies to address environmental issues, including protection of the biosphere, sustainable use of natural resources, reduction and disposal of wastes, energy conservation, and employee and community risk reduction.
+A signatory to the Ceres Roadmap 2030 would disclose its efforts in such areas through a standardized report submitted to Ceres and made available to the public.